jedevc/afnom-missing-semester/_2023/lec8_virtualization.md

 ### Containerization

-Containerization just at the supervisor level, managing applications.
-But to provide isolation, we need to use capabilities built into the linux kernel, called namespaces.
+Containerization occurs just at the supervisor level, managing applications.
+But to provide isolation, we need to use capabilities built into the Linux kernel, called namespaces.

-Namespaces are hilariouly complicated (`man 7 namespaces`).
+Namespaces are hilariously complicated (`man 7 namespaces`).
 But generally, each namespace groups a set of resources: from within a namespace, processes see a different view of the world.

 For example, one of the most interesting resources to isolate is the view of the directory hierarchy - starting at `/`, and covering the installed software in `/bin`, and the user files in `/home`.
 To do this, we use the "mount namespace".
-In linux, mounts are what goes into the directory hierarchy:
+In Linux, mounts are what goes into the directory hierarchy:

 - We might mount an ext4 filesystem on a block device (like a hard drive) to `/`
 - We might mount an xfs filesystem on a network device (like some network